 The new system has 20dB of head room at nominal operating levels, helping ensure a long lifetime for the speaker system components.
 More importantly, the distortion at nominal operating levels is down by >10dB, resulting in a truly impressive high fidelity sound quality.
 The low compression ratio of the mid and high frequency compression drivers, along with the Comunity horn design, provide and incredibly open and crisp sound quality, even at 90dBA in the seats or infield.
 The coverage of the system was exactly as predicted in the EASE model, with the levels and overlap areas as predicted by the model.
 The sound system can produce a uniform coverage of 90dBA over the seating and infield competition area.
 Even the sound levels between 40-100Hz are uniform over that entire area.

 EASE model plot - direct sound

-There are still some areas of the building scheduled for upgrade in the next 2 years, but the new main sound system should exceed the 19 year service lifetime that the 1989 upgrade provided, without the need for so much regular repair and replacement of speaker components that has been required.
+There are still some interior areas of the building scheduled for upgrade, but the new main sound system should exceed the 19 year service lifetime that the 1989 upgrade provided, without the need for so much regular repair and replacement of speaker components that has been required.